gregbkr/duply-tahoe-docker/README.md

         duply

 Note:
-  - always edit config on the host, and use docker restart duply to refresh container.
+  - always edit config on the host, and use docker restart duply to refresh container if needed
   - --cap-add, --device, --priviledged: is to be able to backup remote folder via sshfs
   - -v /ssh, .gnupg: share the host key to container duply

 At this point your can see all your node in the admin GUI on <storageclient_ip>:3456

+PIC

 Create(or import an existing) tahoe alias: it is the root folder where we will make backup.